B.O.T.A. tarot deck

 The BOTA Tarot (also spelled BOTA, B.o.t.A., or BotA) was created by Paul Foster Case, founder of Builders of the Adytum (BOTA), and artist Jessie Burns Parke.
-Although it is based upon, and for the most part closely resembles, Arthur Edward Waite's 1909 Rider-Waite deck, Case changed what he said were mistakes or "blinds" on the part of Waite.
-The BOTA Tarot is available as standard-sized full deck and a larger version containing only the Major Arcana (trump cards; often called "tarot keys" by Case) are black and white, since Case believed that every student needed to color their own deck.
+Although it is based upon, and closely resembles, Arthur Edward Waite's 1909 Rider-Waite deck, Case changed what he said were mistakes or "blinds" on the part of Waite.
+The BOTA Tarot is available as a standard-sized deck and a larger version containing only the Major Arcana (trump cards; often called "tarot keys" by Case) in black and white, as Case believed that every student must color in their own deck.
 After his death, the Major Arcana became also available in color.
-Each of these cards has a border of a particular color, which is the color that is associated with the card in the writings of Case.
+Each of these cards has a border of a particular color associated with that according to Case.
+The Minor Arcana cards are illustrated with suit symbols only.

 Every trump card has a Hebrew letter written on it in the lower right corner, which is the letter that is associated with the card in the writings of Case.
 In contrast to some earlier occult tarot decks, which place the Fool card last in order, and associate it with the second-to-last Hebrew letter, shin (such decks order the last Hebrew letter, tav, before shin), the BOTA deck places the Fool card first in order, and therefore associates it with the first Hebrew letter, aleph.
 It also orders shin before tav, in the correct order of Hebrew letters.

 Differences from the Rider-Waite deck

-All of the illustrations on the cards of the BOTA deck differ in at least some minor way from those of the Rider-Waite deck, but some cards contrast much more than others.
+The BOTA tarot deck is very similar to the Rider–Waite Tarot and is sometimes considered a clone.
+However, all of the card illustrations differ in at least some minor way from those of the Rider-Waite deck.

 The card that contrasts the most between the two decks is the Death card.
 In the Rider-Waite deck, the Death card depicts the personified figure of Death as an armored knight on a horse, carrying a banner; whereas in the BOTA deck, this figure is depicted as a bare skeleton with a scythe, with a red sky in the background, being based upon the Death card of the Marseille tarot deck.

 In the Rider-Waite deck, the Sun card depicts a nude child on a horse, carrying a dull-red banner, whereas in the BOTA deck, the card depicts two nude children standing in a field, being again based upon the Sun card of the Marseille deck.

 Various more subtle elements of symbolism also differ between various cards in the two decks.